The tale of Georgia Macmillan & Olivia Tsicalas

 Becoming a mother for the first time is as exhilarating as it is exhausting and I really believe having the support of your girlfriends is the key to survival (at least, one of them).
 A few sessions later and we branched off and formed our own group.
 We still got down to the nitty gritty of motherhood, but also discovered we had far more than a new baby in common.
 Over the next few months, we leant on each other constantly, laughing and crying our way through those early days of motherhood, and actually, we havent stopped doing that.

 Georgia is one of the most stylish women I know.
-Shes also smart, generous, funny, thoughtful and really, really creative.
+She's also smart, generous, funny, thoughtful and really, really creative.
 I love all her qualities, but I find her creativity particularly inspiring.
-Georgia is also our Lifestyle Editor and we profiled her on the site when we first launched last September.
-Recently, she relocated with her family to Dubai and so I wanted to profile her again.
-Why?
-To give you a glimpse into her new life and also an example of her enviable ability to transform everything around her into something beautiful.
+Georgia recently relocated with her family to Dubai and we wanted to give you a glimpse into her new life and also an example of her enviable ability to transform everything around her into something beautiful.
 Also, to get her thoughts on motherhood a year and a half in.

 Georgias little list of loves: